How to get help for yourself

 Contact Information:

-Can vary by program, but includes: English, Arabic, Spanish, Tagalo, Bengali
+Can vary by program, but includes: English, Arabic, Bengali, Urdu, Punjabi, Portuguese, Italian

 Established in 1982, MIAG started as a network of community based and mainstream agencies that were concerned with the effectiveness of health, education and social services in Peel Region to serve the needs of our multicultural population.
 MIAG is a community development and capacity building organization.